-- 5.22.
+5.22.
 Issues identified through continuous monitoring and periodic review should be evaluated, commensurate with their significance, and if applicable, analysed to determine the causes.
-Trending of performance should be applied to the data emanating from continuous monitoring and periodic review to identify focus areas - and to initiate further analysis.
+Trending of performance should be applied to the data emanating from continuous monitoring and periodic review to identify focus areas and to initiate further analysis.
 The appropriate corrective actions should be identified and implemented as a result of the monitoring and review of safety performance.
 Arrangements should be in place to ensure that appropriate corrective actions in response to audit and review findings are identified and taken.
-Progress in taking proposed actions needs to be monitored to ensure that actions are completed - 5.22.A Management should communicate the results of performance assessments to personnel to ensure a common understanding and alignment.

-within the appropriate time-scales.
-The completed corrective actions should be reviewed to assess whether they have adequately addressed the issues identified in the
+Progress in taking proposed actions needs to be monitored to ensure that actions are completed within the appropriate time-scales.
+The completed corrective actions should be reviewed to assess whether they have adequately addressed the issues identified in the audits and reviews.